Skip to content

 # Check if a command is safe

-curl -s -X POST http://localhost:8787/api/advisor/check-command \
+curl -s -X POST http://localhost:8787/api/agent/check-command \

 -H "Content-Type: application/json" \